KD9YQK/PCSI/README.md

   * OpenCV (opencv-python)
   * NumPy
   * ImageIO
-  * BitString
+  * BitString (Use version 4.1.4, April 2024 released 4.2 and it breaks PCSI)
   * PyLBFGS (includes pre-built [liblbfgs](https://github.com/chokkan/liblbfgs))
   * PySerial
   * Pillow
   * PyInstaller (optional, if you want to build executable files)

-These can all be installed using `python3 -m pip install opencv-python numpy imageio bitstring pylbfgs pyserial pillow`
+These can all be installed using `python3 -m pip install opencv-python numpy imageio bitstring=4.1.4 pylbfgs pyserial pillow`

 ### Linux and MacOS build instructions
 1. You probably already have python installed.
 If not, install python version 3 from your distribution (e.g., `apt`), (Python.org), or Anaconda.